-Assessment Standard 4 - Implements a process to collaboratively analyze assessment results to adjust instruction 1.
+Assessment Standard 4 Implements a present to collaboratively analyze assessment results to adjust Assessment Standard instruction Implements a process to collaboratively analyze assessment results to adju St 1.
 Exemplary Teachers extensively use a systematic, collaborative process to analyze assessment results.
 Instruction is consistently adjusted based on the analysis of assessment results across all content areas, grade levels, or both.
 2. Operational Teachers regularly use a collaborative process to analyze assessment results.
 Instruction is routinely adjusted based on the analysis of assessment results.
 3. Emerging Teachers occasionally use a collaborative process to analyze assessment results.
-Instruction is sometimes adjusted based on the analysis of assessment results.
-4. Not Evident A collaborative process to analyze assessment results does not exist.
+Instruction is sometimes adjusted based on the analysis of assessment results. √ 4.
+Not Evident A collaborative process to analyze assessment results does not exist.
 Instruction is rarely, if ever, adjusted based on the analysis of assessment results.

-Assessment Standard 5 - Implements grading practices that provide an accurate indication of student progress on required standards 1.
+Assessment Standard on the required standa 5 - Implements grading practices that provide an accurate indication of student rds progress 1.
 Exemplary The grading practices used by teachers across nearly all content areas, grade levels, or both, consistently provide an accurate indication of student progress on the required standards.
-2. Operational The grading practices used by teachers in most content areas, grade levels, or both provide an accurate indication of student progress on the required standards.
-3. Emerging The grading practices used by teachers in some content areas, grade levels, or both provide an accurate indication of student progress on the required standards.
+2. Operational The grading practices used by teachers in most content areas, grade levels, or both provide an accurate indication of student progress on the required standards. ✓ 3.
+Emerging The grading practices used by teachers in some content areas, grade levels, or both provide an accurate indication of student progress on the required standards.
 4. Not Evident The grading practices used by teachers rarely, if ever, provide an accurate indication of student progress on the required standards.